Mane76/LoRa_APRS_Tracker_2nd_gen/README.md

 This firmware is for using ESP32 based boards with LoRa Modules and GPS to live in the APRS world.

-### This repo is a fork of Richonguzman's Tracker with adjusted parameters in config.
+### This repo is a fork of Richonguzman's Tracker with adjusted parameters in config and defaults to ttgo-t-beam-v1 as default board

 ![Screenshot](https://github.com/richonguzman/LoRa_APRS_Tracker/blob/main/images/OledScreen2.jpeg)